Skip to main content

 Internet Explorer lacks support for the features of this website.
 For the best experience, please use a modern browser such as Chrome, Firefox, or Edge.

-While the women and men duel it out in their basketball tournaments, this week we’re keeping score of all the ways marsh habitat plays an important role in the protection and restoration work we do for communities, fish, and wildlife.
+While players duel it out on the court, we’re keeping score of all the ways marsh habitat plays an important role in the protection and restoration work we do for communities, fish, and wildlife.

-From March 28–April 4, NOAA is taking a court-side look at how we protect and restore marsh habitat to sustain fisheries, recover protected species, and maintain resilient coastal ecosystems and communities.
-Follow #MarshMadness on @NOAAHabitat!
+Through early April, NOAA is taking a court-side look at how we protect and restore marsh habitat to sustain fisheries, recover protected species, and maintain resilient coastal ecosystems and communities.
+Take a look at our marsh habitat features and follow #MarshMadness on @NOAAHabitat!

 Image